tapaun/VisualStateSharer/README.md

 # VisualStateSharer

-A .NET 9.0 library for sharing code and images to Pastebin and Gyazo.
+A modern .NET library for sharing code snippets and images to Pastebin and Gyazo using Refit and Dependency Injection.

 ## Features